-He said that when he was CNN’s Senior White House correspondent, he liked following up on a question the president had ducked earlier in the newser.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+He said that when he was CNN’s Senior White House correspondent, he liked following up on a question the president had ducked earlier in the newser.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 When you press a second time, you may be surprised with the second answer.
 And then rather than call on me 10th, the president called on me at about sixth.

 Still early, so nobody had asked AIG yet.
 Plus my “sidebar” question now seemed off-point so early in a newser focused on the economic pain in the nation.